- What is macrocephaly?

 The treatment of macrocephaly depends on the cause of the condition.
 Options include:

 - Surgery is often the only option in several causes of macrocephaly.
 The type of surgery will vary according to the extent of swelling and the reason.
 For instance, hydrocephalus involves draining the cerebrospinal fluid into the abdomen where the body can absorb it.
+This surgery is called shunt surgery, where a silicon tube is placed in brain fluid on one side and abdominal cavity on another side.
 But it does not cure the condition, as hydrocephalus is a permanent condition.
 In the case of brain trauma, surgery may help rectify the problem entirely.

 - The doctor may provide oral medications to control the swelling of the brain tissue.
 Deficiency diseases like rickets can be cured by giving the baby the right dose of the nutrient.